Aureum-Cloud/frp-Operator/README.md

 - Compatible with any IngressController
 - Portable IP address for flexibility

+### Built with the Operator SDK

+This operator was built using the [Operator SDK](https://sdk.operatorframework.io/docs/building-operators/), a toolkit that simplifies the creation of Kubernetes operators.
+The SDK streamlines the process of defining, developing, and deploying custom resources.

 ## Installation via Helm

 To install the frp Operator using Helm, follow these steps: